The Powerbeats Pro 2 is $50 Off

-The Beats Powerbeats Pro 2 is the one to get if you want to focus on running or working out while listening to your favorite tracks.
+The Beats Powerbeats Pro 2 is a great choice if you want zero distractions in your workouts.
 Today, it’s down to just $199.95 from its original price of $250 on Amazon.

-The secure-fit earhooks is easily the calling card of the Powerbeats Pro 2.
-This means the headphones stay locked in no matter how active you are or how vigorous the training.
-To help you further get into the flow, Beats has integrated the ANC technology as well as Transparency Mode for optimized listening experiences.
-It’s worth noting that the earbuds has heart rate sensors for pulse measuring, and the H2 chip for efficiency.
-You can squeeze an impressive 45 hours of playback with the charging case.
+Billed as the most advanced headphone in the Beats lineup, the Powerbeats Pro 2 has secure-fit earhooks that are in a league of their own and noise-cancelling technology that will have you locked in.
+With the built-in H2 chip, you can get up to a whopping 45 hours of playback on a full charge with the case.
+Speaking of, the charging case can be juiced up wirelessly and is 33% smaller than the previous Powerbeats Pro’s.

-The Powerbeats Pro 2 is more than just for workouts.
-You can do FaceTime calls perfectly if needed.
-Get the discounted headphones today!
+The Powerbeats Pro 2 features Transparency mode when you’re out in the world and Active Noise Cancelling for when you want to hear only the audio playing through the headphones.
+It also has Personalized Spatial Audio and Adaptive EQ.
+Get it today!

 |Preview